GenericMappingTools/gmt/doc/rst/source/grd2kml.rst

 **-W**\ *cfile*\|\ *pen*
     Supply a file with records each holding a contour value and a contour pen.
     We then overlay the selected contour lines on top of the image [no contours].
+    Consequently, **-W** triggers the tile creation via PostScript and thus is slower.
     If *cfile* is not a valid file we assume you instead gave a *pen* and want to draw all the contours implied by the *cpt* specified in **-C**.
-The contours are overlain via calls to :doc:`grdcontour`.
+The contours are overlain via calls to :doc:`grdcontour`.  **Note**: The contour pen width(s) refer to the highest tile level and are reduced by a factor of sqrt(2) for each lower level.
+Contours with scaled pen widths < 0.1 points are skipped (except for pen widths that exactly equal 0 or "faint").

 .. |Add_-f| unicode:: 0x20 .. just an invisible code
 .. include:: explain_-f.rst_